 Nikki Scott runs South East Asia Backpackers.
 Nikki says it’s not just an online business but a voice for the backpacking community.
 If you like the sound of writing for the website by reviewing hostels, trips and activities for free make sure you sign up for their newsletter.

 Cassie Wilkins is a World Nomad contributor who lived in Cambodia for four years.
 Cassie shares with us a few of the logistics of traveling around Vietnam, Cambodia, and Laos.
-The full article here.
+Read the full article here.

 Karen Leonard founded the Lifestart Foundation a grassroots, not-for-profit charity that helps disadvantaged Vietnamese people and their families to become self-sufficient.
 Take a look at her website to read more about her amazing work and how you can get involved.